-- 11.1 The Data Importer shall inform data subjects in a transparent and easily accessible format, through individual notice or on its website, of a contact point authorised to handle complaints.
-It shall deal promptly with any complaints it receives from a data subject. - In case of a dispute between a data subject and one of the Parties as regards compliance with these clauses, that Party shall use its best efforts to resolve the issue amicably in a timely fashion.
-The Parties shall keep each other informed about such disputes and, where appropriate, cooperate in resolving them. - Where the data subject invokes a third-party beneficiary right pursuant to clause 3, the Data Importer shall accept the decision of the data subject to: - lodge a complaint with the supervisory authority in the Member State of his/her habitual residence or place of work, or the competent supervisory authority pursuant to clause 13; - refer the dispute to the competent courts within the meaning of clause 18.

-- The Parties accept that the data subject may be represented by a not-for-profit body, organisation or association under the conditions set out in Article 80(1) of Regulation (EU) 2016/679. - 11.5 The Data Importer shall abide by a decision that is binding under the applicable EU or Member State law. - The Data Importer agrees that the choice made by the data subject will not prejudice his/her substantive and procedural rights to seek remedies in accordance with applicable laws.
+- (b) In case of a dispute between a data subject and one of the Parties as regards compliance with these Clauses, that Party shall use its best efforts to resolve the issue amicably in a timely fashion.
+The Parties shall keep each other informed about such disputes and, where appropriate, cooperate in resolving them. - (c) Where the data subject invokes a third-party beneficiary right pursuant to Clause 3, the data importer shall accept the decision of the data subject to: - lodge a complaint with the supervisory authority in the Member State of his/her habitual residence or place of work, or the competent supervisory authority pursuant to Clause 13; and/or - (ii) refer the dispute to the competent courts within the meaning of Clause 18. - (b) The Parties accept that the data subject may be represented by a not-for-profit body, organisation or association under the conditions set out in Article 80(1) of Regulation (EU) 2016/679. - (c) The data importer shall abide by a decision that is binding under the applicable EU or Member State law.